davidtom/goalposts-api/notes.md

 ##TODO## (newly prioritized!!)
 - FOCUS: getting this up so my database is persistent.
 All other changes can be pushed!
-- Oembed API to embed videos from just a url??
 - Finish teams index page (use gem?)
-- figure out what to do for teams that don't have a crest (id 27 is one)
 - Add users
 - create page to add/edit teams
 - create data flow to try to match teams and send to a page to confirm/edit